 In December 2009, the Florida Legislature approved SunRail, a 61-mile commuter rail system in Central Florida that will stretch from DeLand to Poinciana.
-The rail system will run along the existing rail freight tracks in the four-county area.
-The first phase of this system of 31-miles will be operational in early 2014, and will link DeBary to Sand Lake Road in Orange County with 12 intermediate stops.
+The rail system will traverse along the existing rail freight tracks in the four-county area of Volusia, Seminole, Orange and Osceola.
+The first phase of this system of 31-miles opened in April 2014, and links DeBary in Volusia County to Sand Lake Road in Orange County with 12 intermediate stops.
+The 17-mile extension in Osceola County to Poinciana, adding four new stations, is currently scheduled to be running by December 2017.
 The system is primarily aimed at relieving congestion on I-4 by providing an alternative route connecting outlying regions to the centralized cities and is expected to have a negligible impact on Turnpike facilities.